 What is HubSpot Inbound Marketing?

-HubSpot inbound marketing is an effective form of customer-centric, data-driven inbound marketing, fueled by HubSpot’s software and inbound methodology.
+HubSpot inbound marketing is an effective form of customer-centric, data-driven inbound marketing, fueled by HubSpot’s software and the inbound methodology.
 The HubSpot inbound marketing’s objective is to draw more potential customers to your website who become customers and promoters of your business.

 Why is this type of marketing effective?
 People are tuning out traditional outbound marketing tactics that tend to disrupt their experience.
 HubSpot’s inbound marketing methods and software help keep your marketing and sales teams focused on providing a positive experience online.
 An experience that your potential customers want and enjoy.